Disaster At The Border, Disaster For America

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-AmericasVoice.news - BIDEN ADMIN CAUGHT FLYING OVER 300K MIGRANTS INTO THE UNITED STATES https://americasvoice.news/video/iw4nNQvVOn1lOvq/?related=playlist
+1. AmericasVoice.news - BIDEN ADMIN CAUGHT FLYING OVER 300K MIGRANTS INTO THE UNITED STATES

 For more great content, visit www.TheNewAmerican.com